 Divisions of the Roads Business Unit strive to provide a safe, effective and well maintained road system for all modes of travel with a commitment to excellence, innovation, and environmental sustainability.

 The regular 2015 Spring Clean-up street cleaning program has officially started and will run until the end of June.
 Please remove your cars from the streets when your area is scheduled for cleaning so crews can get the street as clean as possible.

 5 Avenue lane reversal

 Calgarians now have another option when travelling west out of downtown during the afternoon peak period.
 Two lanes of 5 Avenue S.W. will have a lane reversal to allow for westbound traffic between 7 Street S.W. and Bow Trail S.W. from 3:30 - 6 p.m. during weekdays.

 Have you heard our ads on 660 Radio?
 Together we can ensure we keep our streets safe and Calgary moving by: limiting speeds, following new school and playground zone hours, and taking vehicles off the road (when safe to do so) after minor accidents.

 New!
 More ePermits now online.
 We are pleased to announce that you can now apply for your street use, hoarding and associated temporary no parking permits, banner over roadways, block party, street use filming, vending box and new community directional sign online using our Roads ePermits website.

 Traffic information now

-Plan your commuting trip.
+Plan your commuting trip with a Calgary traffic report.
 See the Advanced Traveller Information System (ATIS) for traffic cameras and any incidents, closures, roadwork or delays affecting your drive in Calgary.